Montana: Cold War Montana

 In the post-World War II Cold War era, Montana became host to U.S. Air Force Military Air Transport Service (1947) for airlift training in C-54 Skymasters and eventually, in 1953 Strategic Air Command air and missile forces were based at Malmstrom Air Force Base in Great Falls.
 The base also hosted the 29th Fighter Interceptor Squadron, Air Defense Command from 1953 to 1968.
 In December 1959, Malmstrom AFB was selected as the home of the new Minuteman I intercontinental ballistic missile.
 The first operational missiles were in place and ready in early 1962.
 In late 1962, missiles assigned to the 341st Strategic Missile Wing played a major role in the Cuban Missile Crisis.
 When the Soviets removed their missiles from Cuba, President John F. Kennedy said the Soviets backed down because they knew he had an "ace in the hole", referring directly to the Minuteman missiles in Montana.
 Montana eventually became home to the largest ICBM field in the U.S. covering 23500 sqmi.

 Geography

 Montana is one of the eight Mountain States, located in the north of the region known as the Western United States.
 It borders North Dakota and South Dakota to the east.
 Wyoming is to the south, Idaho is to the west and southwest, and the Canadian provinces of British Columbia, Alberta, and Saskatchewan are to the north, making it the only state to border three Canadian provinces.

-With an area of 147040 sqmi, Montana is slightly larger than Japan.
+With an area of 147040 sqmi, Montana is slightly larger than Japan or Germany.
 It is the fourth-largest state in the United States after Alaska, Texas, and California, and the largest landlocked state.